Organic, it’s such a deep-rooted marketing term, that many are seduced by it.

 Myth #2 DIY organic products are just as effective

-DIY skincare has experienced a revival, this is in part to the clean, green beauty movement of late.
-However, when making your own formulas be careful because many household ingredients can be quite dangerous, usually, there is little to no research carried out on how these ingredients interact with the skin and preservation of these products are not always effective.
+DIY skincare has experienced a revival of late; this is partly due to the clean, green beauty movement of late.
+However, when making your own formulas, careful consideration is required, because many household ingredients can be a skin irritant, and contain microbes; there is usually little to no research on how these ingredients interact with your skin and the preservation of these products are not always effective.

-Take hand sanitiser for instance, especially with the deadly viruses that are circulating of late.
-It is really important that they are formulated to an exact science, rather than a DIY recipe that you may have found on the internet, that offers little to no protection.
+Take hand sanitiser, especially with the new circulating viruses; they should be formulated to an exact science, rather than a DIY recipe that may offer little to no protection.

 Myth #3 All organic skincare is created equal